feliperomero3/AspNetCoreBook/README.md

 ## Getting started

 1. Clone the project.
+1. Run the database scripts located in `SportsStore\data`
 1. Open the solution file `SportsStore\SportsStore.sln`.
 1. Build the solution.
 1. Press F5 to start the application.